Previously in the series: List is a monad (part 1)

 err: e => $"Deactivate failed: {e.Code} - {e.Message}");

-Note: You may also see this described as “railway switching”, “bypassing”, “error propagation”, or “fail-fast”.
+Note: You may also see this called “Railway Oriented Programming (ROP)”, “bypassing”, “error propagation”, or “fail-fast”.

 The problem: explicit vs. implicit

-In C#, fallible work is often handled with exceptions, or with explicit branching (TryX/guard clauses/status checks) depending on whether failure is expected.
+In C#, operations that can fail are often handled with exceptions, or with explicit branching (TryX/guard clauses/status checks) depending on whether failure is expected.2

 Option A: Implicit Control Flow (Exceptions)